 How to download and install Firefox on Windows

-- To update from a previous version of Firefox, see Update Firefox to the latest version.
+- To update Firefox from a previous version, see Update Firefox to the latest version.

-Before installing Firefox, see the Firefox System Requirements to make sure that your computer meets the System Requirements.
+Before installing Firefox, see the Firefox System Requirements to make sure that your computer has the required operating system and recommended hardware.

 Do not install Firefox using a limited Windows XP account.
 For more information, see Microsoft's support article How to determine your user account type in Windows.